Contaminated Soil Removal and Remediation

 Defining the Lateral & Vertical Extent of Contamination

 The complete lateral and vertical extent of a contamination plume is a prerequisite of the contaminated soil removal and remediation process.
 This information sets the boundaries for the dig area.
 The data comes to light from a series of subsurface investigations, including but not limited to a Phase 2 Subsurface Investigation.
 In fact, a Phase I ESA or Phase II ESA report rarely provides enough data to fully define the extent of the soil contamination removal.
 Instead, it serves as a limiting investigation to determine if any contamination exists at all.
-Typically, additional site characterizations may be a requirement for remediation in furtherance of a Phase II ESA report.
+Typically, additional site characterizations may be a requirement for remediation in the furtherance of a Phase II ESA report.

 Excavation for Contaminated Soil Remediation